linrongbin16/fzfx.nvim/README.md

 - ...

 > Actually all above features are built on an engine that support fully dynamic runtime & pipeline control, it allows you to do almost anything you want, please see [Configuration](#-configuration) and [Wiki](https://github.com/linrongbin16/fzfx.nvim/wiki).
+>
+> Please see [Demo](https://github.com/linrongbin16/fzfx.nvim/wiki/Demo) for more features & use cases.

 ## ✅ Requirement